scanner-research/tv-news-ingest-pipeline/README.md

 * `disable`: a list of the named components to disable.

-* `host`: the host that the Docker daemon is running on.

 ## Components
 Here we describe the components in some detail.
 Not all components will be